jerryhgladinet/docs/user_droid/source/manage_edit.rst

 Delete
 >>>>>>>>

 A file can be deleted using the **Delete** option.
-Select **Delete** from the context menu to delete a file.
-Once the file is deleted, it is no longer visible in the cloud drive.
+Select it from the context menu to delete a file.
+Once the file is removed, it is no longer visible in the cloud drive.

 .. image:: _static/2023NewImage69.png

 Rename
 >>>>>>>>>

 User can rename a file or folder using the **Rename** option.
-When press **Rename**, a field appears where user can enter the new name.
+When pressing **Rename**, a field appears where user can enter the new name.

 .. image:: _static/2023NewImage70.png